mradulrathore/HangmanGame/README.md

 To see how it looks like view images in image folder.

-To run it, download the files and run the Hangman.java file
+Run the following command inside the project:
+1. java *.java
+2. javac -cp .
+Build

 ---